 Other relatively safe travel destinations include Mexico City, Puebla, Oaxaca, Chiapas, Guanajuato, Tlaxcala, and the states in the Yucatan Peninsula.
 However, if you plan to visit one of these mentioned areas, you should take into consideration some common-sense security measures.

 Before planning a trip, we recommend lookout this US Government’s travel safety map as it’s constantly updated.
 The map displays the safety levels of each region in Mexico from level 1 “exercise normal precautions” up to level 4 “do not travel”.

 How to stay safe in Mexico?

-1. Avoid traveling on your own
+1. Avoid travelling on your own

 Lonely tourists are easy preys for burglars.
-Try to hang out with other travelers just like you (you might just meet them at your hotel/hostel).
+Try to hang out with other travellers just like you (you might just meet them at your hotel/hostel).
 If you are planning to travel on your own, keep your family members and friends updated on your whereabouts as much as you can.